-- Mrs. RB40 liked her job and plan to work until her 50s.
+- Mrs. RB40 liked her job and plan to work until she’s in her 50s.

-- My mom stayed with us 50% of the year and with my brothers when it’s cold and rainy in Portland.
+- My mom stayed with us half of the year and with my brothers when it’s cold and rainy in Portland.

 Minor change to the early retirement plan

-By 2016, the plan has changed a bit.
-Mrs. RB40 started to become disillusioned with her job.
-She still wanted to work, but her retirement target date moved up.
+By 2021, the plan has changed a bit.
+Mrs. RB40 wants more time for herself.
+She still wants to work, but her retirement target date moved up.
 She has one more year syndrome and continues to work.